 With Shopify Plus, the customer experience will be so seamless that your guests will never want to leave.

 Thank you for keeping up to date with our Insider Blog @ Blackbelt Commerce.
-We invite you to check out our portfolio and other terrific blog articles such as Learn about SEO, and eCommerce Email Marketing. — We are Blackbelt Commerce, a TOP Shopify & BigCommerce developer.
+We invite you to check out our portfolio and other terrific blog articles such as Learn about SEO, eCommerce Email Marketing , 8 ways to grow your sales on shopify plus.and Paypal on shopify. — We are Blackbelt Commerce, a TOP Shopify & BigCommerce developer.

 Questions?
 Let us know in the comments below.